notbenoit/notbenoit.github.io/_posts/2014-02-22-rounded-table-view.markdown

 First, you will want to get rid of the extra rows that live at the bottom of the UITableView (we have those rows because our UITableView content is not long enough to fill the whole space).

-{% highlight c %}
+{% highlight objc%}
 _tableView.tableFooterView = [[UIView alloc] initWithFrame:CGRectZero];
 {% endhighlight %}

 Then the separators, we want them to stick to the left :

-{% highlight c %}
+{% highlight objc%}
 _tableView.separatorInset = UIEdgeInsetsZero;
 {% endhighlight %}

-You can do this modification with the appearance protocol wherever you want.
+You can also do this modification with the appearance protocol wherever you want.

 Then you have to set an inset to avoid the view being stuck to the borders of the screen (the view can also be resized in a nib for instance...).
 Remember, we want to mimic iOS6 style, so we set a margin on each side of the UITableView.

-{% highlight c %}
+{% highlight objc%}
 _tableView.frame = CGRectInset(_tableView.frame, 20.f, 0.f);
 {% endhighlight %}